-SECTION 11-2 SHIPMENT
+SECTION 11-1 SHIPMENT

-The procedure for shipping equipment back to Aerotech for repair is shown on the next page.
-This procedure pertains to warranty as well as non-warranty repairs of equipment.
+The procedure for shipping equipment back to Aerotech, which is described below, pertains to warranty as well as non-warranty repairs.

-1. Before shipping any equipment back to Aerotech, the person making the return should call ahead for a "Return Authorization Number".

-- 2. The equipment being returned must be encased in a proper cushioning material and enclosed in a cardboard box. - 3.
-Equipment should be sent to:
+- 1. Before shipping any equipment back to Aerotech, the person making the return must call ahead for a "Return Authorization Number".
+(Have your serial number on hand when calling.) - 2.
+The equipment being returned must be encased in a proper cushioning material and enclosed in a cardboard box.